 - Which herbs do I use most?
 If you use a lot of a certain herb, you may want to grow two or three plants at a time.

 - Which herbs can I reasonably care for?
 Some herbs are super-simple to grow and can be used in a variety of dishes, like chives, peppermint, and parsley.
-Basil and thyme require more sunlight and can be a little more difficult to grow.
+Basil and thyme require more sunlight and can be a little more difficult to grow indoors, especially during the shorter days of winter.
 Do a little research to make sure you’re picking the right herbs.

 An indoor herb garden can be as simple as a row of potted plants or more complicated like this decorative herb garden.
 Do you have a windowsill or counter that gets about 6 hours of sunlight a day?
 You’ve got the perfect place for your garden.